Cuccidati Siciliani, also spelled as “cucciddati” are typical Italian Fig Cookies from Sicily that are made during Christmas time and big holidays.

 They also remain fresh for a long time.

 - Steep dried figs in hot water for about 30 minutes.
-Take them out on a paper towel or linen towel and pat-dry to remove excess liquid.
+Remove from the water and arrange on a paper towel.
+Pat-dry to remove excess liquid.

 - In a food processor add figs, candied fruit and Marsala wine.
-Process until you get a nice paste.
+Process until you get a smooth paste.

 - In a big bowl mix together fig paste, chopped nuts with chocolate, raisins and cinnamon.

 - In a large bowl of food processor add all dry ingredients: sifted flour, sugar, baking powder, salt and cold butter cut in cubes.
-Process until you get a crumbly dough without big lumps.
+Process until fine crumb without big lumps.

 - Add eggs and vanilla extract.
 Process again until dough starts to come together.

-TIP: You can also make the dough the night before and keep it in the fridge.
-Make sure to take it out at least 2 hours before making cookies, otherwise it’ll be too hard to roll.
+PAY ATTENTION: You can also make the dough the night before and keep it in the fridge.
+Make sure to take it out 30-60 minutes before making cookies (depending on the room temperature), otherwise it’ll be too hard to roll.

 - Preheat oven to 350F (175C).